emericg/toolBLEx/README.md

 ##### Linux

+Bluetooth driver support might be a little shaky...

-- Apple iBeacons are hidden by the OS and don't appear in scan results
+- Apple iBeacons are hidden by the OS and don't appear in scan results?

 ##### macOS

 macOS has various limitations regarding Bluetooth handling:

+- Apple iBeacons are hidden by the OS and don't appear in scan results?
+- Bluetooth Classic scanning doesn't seem to work at the moment
 - MAC addresses are hidden by the OS, and replaced by randomly generated UUIDs, making proper device identification hard
-- Apple iBeacons are hidden by the OS and don't appear in scan results
-- Bluetooth Classic scanning doesn't seem to work at the moment

 Starting with macOS 11, the application will ask you for permission to use Bluetooth.
 You can learn more on Apple [developer website](https://developer.apple.com/documentation/bundleresources/information_property_list/nsbluetoothalwaysusagedescription).